Skip to content

 Pylontech recommends against mixing different models in the same stack — for example, US3000C with US5000 modules.
 While they are all 48V, different models have different cell configurations and capacities.
 Mixing can cause cell imbalance and BMS protection trips.
 When expanding, use the same model as your existing modules wherever possible.

 Most pairing issues are configuration problems resolved remotely.
-Our remote diagnostic starts from £75 and covers the full communication audit — battery type, protocol, baud rate, cable routing, and capacity configuration.
+Our free remote diagnostic covers the full communication audit — battery type, protocol, baud rate, cable routing, and capacity configuration.
 If the issue is a physical cable fault or DIP switch error, we provide a clear specification for on-site resolution.

 Book